Allan Chase

 My father and his pianist-vocalist friend Karl Woodman heard Prince Shell in Phoenix in the 1960s, when I was a small child.
 Prince was in and out of town at various times, as his mother lived in Phoenix, in a house Prince later lived in for many years at 2702 E. Atlanta in South Phoenix.

 I had grown up hearing great jazz, including Miles, Monk, Mingus, Art Blakey, the MJQ, etc. since birth, thanks to my parents, so I had something to prepare me for Prince Shell.
 I was fascinated by Prince’s playing and writing as soon as I heard it.
 It was apparent that he was a real artist with a unique voice, a full command of bebop language, and some “out” modern, original ideas.
 I first heard Prince Shell around 1973 with Dave Cook’s Vanguard at a supper club, Reubens on Camelback at 18th St. (adjoining Coco’s coffee shop), probably with Vic Kottner on bass, Frank Smith and maybe also John Hardy on saxes and flute, and Dave on drums and vibes, and opening for a jazz concert at the Celebrity Theater (Les McCann, maybe?).
 In spring 1975, my friend Brooke Michal took me to the Century Skyroom to hear Prince with the Jerry Byrd Quartet, and soon after that, I first heard his writing when I went to the Skyroom for some of the open mic talent nights that he would host, leading his MasterCharge big band in the first set.
 Tom Miles, who was about to leave town with an ice show, played a beautiful version of “I Remember Clifford” on flügelhorn.
 After the big band set, literally anyone could sit in, and I got a sense of Prince’s values and the respect he had in his community.
 I remember a man who said his name was “James Brown, the President of Soul” wanted to dance to “Skin Tight” by the Ohio Players, which the band had to learn from the jukebox.
 When the band had learned enough of it, they unplugged the jukebox in mid-song and went into the groove, and he danced wildly around the stage and soon was writhing on the floor.
 People were soon standing up, heckling him and throwing things.
 Prince Shell, very uncharacteristically (because he was a very quiet, patient, and humble man) stopped the band and stood on his piano stool, admonishing the audience: “This man is expressing his soul, and you are attacking him.”
 People respected Prince and quieted down.
-Later, an amateur singer asked to sing “Feel Like Making Love,” coincidentally written by Gene McDaniels who Prince had toured the world with as musical director 12 or so years earlier.
+Later, an amateur singer asked to sing “Feel Like Making Love,” coincidentally written by Gene McDaniels, with whom Prince had toured the world as musical director 12 or so years earlier.
 She was lost and very nervous, modulating to a new key on every phrase, and Prince followed her harmonically with mind-blowing accuracy — and kindness.

 On the other hand, when I was at the Skyroom hearing the Jerry Byrd Quartet playing an instrumental version of “Feel Like Making Love,” Prince closed the lid of his old tan Wurlitzer electric piano and bowed his head, taking a silent solo for one chorus, then looked up, nodded, and they played the tune out.
 I wrote out a “transcription” of this (“close lid,” 32 bars of rest) and gave it to my ASU jazz professor, Dan Haerle, who had it on his office wall for a while.

 In 1975, we used to go to El Bandido, a Chinese-Mexican restaurant at 1617 E. Thomas, to hear Pete Magadini’s quartet.
-They played Thursday through Sunday — from 9 pm to 4 am on Friday and Saturday nights, the only after-hours jazz I recall in Phoenix.
+They played Thursday through Sunday — from 9 PM to 4 AM on Friday and Saturday nights, the only after-hours jazz I recall in Phoenix.
 The band was Jim “Zeke” Zoeckler-alto and tenor sax, Prince Shell-piano, Curtis Glenn-bass, and Pete Magadini-drums.
-Pete is and was a famous drum teacher with an advanced polyrhythm book that everyone attempted to use, but in this context he was also a very musical, swinging ensemble player and a hip bandleader.
+Pete was a famous drum teacher with an advanced polyrhythm book that everyone attempted to use, but in this context he was also a very musical, swinging ensemble player and a hip bandleader.
 The group played serious bebop and standards, including a drum feature dedicated to Billy Higgins, “Smiling Billy,” and the real jazz fans came out to hear them.
 Prince sounded great in this group and got a chance to stretch out a lot.
 The one thing Prince would not do is play a solo in time at a very fast tempo, like an up-tempo rhythm changes tune.
 He would say he played “arranger’s piano” and he felt he couldn’t do what he heard in his head — what Bud Powell would play, for example.
 (In reality, he could play bebop very fluently and wasn’t really that limited technically, but he didn’t like playing at 300 BPM.)
 So he would sometimes play Debussy’s “Clair de lune” in slow, rubato motion, over the cooking rhythm section for a chorus or two, then come out of it right on time.
 That was pretty far out there.
 One night, probably after the Frank Zappa concert at Celebrity Theater on May 26, 1975, Captain Beefheart (Don Van Vliet) sat alone in a back booth just behind Prince so he could see the keyboard, and listened for a couple of sets while we were there.
 Pete’s SF friend George Duke also visited and may have sat in one night.

 I think I first played with Prince on one of those big band talent nights at the Skyroom, subbing on second alto.
 I remember the great singer Francine Reed sat in on Prince’s arrangement of “My Funny Valentine.”
 It’s normally an alto feature, and the intro is an almost atonal variation on “If You Could See Me Now,” with nothing to help the singer get the key or starting note.
 Francine just stood there looking at Prince after the intro during a long fermata on an ambiguous, dissonant chord.
 (There’s a link to audio and PDF of the arrangement above.)
 She said “Prince, you’re so heavy.”
 The place cracked up.
 He apologized, led her in, and she sang it beautifully, of course.